 Image via CMI

 It doesn’t stop there.
-B2B marketers also have to host webinars, workshops, or events to introduce new features in the products and showcase their business’ expertise.
+B2B marketers also have to host webinars, workshops, or events to introduce new features in their products and showcase their business expertise.

-B2C customers like to interact on social media and view entertaining content that’s relatable.
+B2C customers like to interact on social media and view entertaining and relatable content.
 They enjoy staying up to date with the latest trends and knowing how the brands they support are doing.

 Social validation, immediate benefits, discounts, and exciting deals are some of the instant results that B2C buyers expect.
 So, B2B marketing is attention-grabbing, catchy, and to the point.